deathblade287/blog/data/blog/why-math-isnt-absolute.md

 date: '2022-04-08'
 tags: []
 draft: false
-summary: Discusses the inherent limitations of mathematics.
-He references Gödel's Incompleteness Theorem, which asserts that mathematics is incomplete, inconsistent, and undecidable.
+summary: a combination of theorms and ideas that prove math to be incomplete, inconsistent and undecidable
 images: []
 layout: PostLayout
 canonicalUrl: